-I certify that I have audited the financial statements of Betsi Cadwaladr University Local Health Board for the year ended 31st March 2022 under Section 61 of the Public Audit (Wales) Act 2004.
-These comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Cash Flow Statement and Statement of Changes in Taxpayers' Equity and related notes, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by HM Treasury's Financial Reporting Manual.
+I certify that I have audited the financial statements of Betsi Cadwaladr University Health Board for the year ended 31 March 2021 under Section 61 of the Public Audit (Wales) Act 2004.
+These comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Cash Flow Statement and Statement of Changes in Tax Payers Equity and related notes, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by HM Treasury's Financial Reporting Manual.